iaroslavshvets/formagus/packages/docs/docs/index.md

 ```

 Hm...
 Looks legit.
 But.
 It will not work.
 We missing the crucial player in the game – Mr. `Field`, which is the bridge
-between Formagus and your components.
-In order to set it up, you need to pass an Adapter.
+between Formagus and your displayed components.
+Field doesn't display anything by itself.
+In order to set it up, you need create
-Adapter – is a component, which will receive all available state as `props.formagus`, which
+a component, that will render actual `<input/>` or any other component, which you want to wire up with form.
-are injected by the `<Field/>`.
+Now use `useField` hook, which will receive state of the `<Field/>`.
 Now, back to school:

 ```jsx
 import {Form, Field, useField} from 'formagus';